uzura89/how-we-got-here/README.md

 ## AI-Generated World History

-"How We Got Here" is a comprehensive world history timeline that takes you on a journey through human civilization history.
-Our interactive timeline presents key historical events with engaging illustrations, all generated using artificial intelligence.
-This AI-driven approach offers a unique perspective on how our world has evolved over time, free from individual biases and presenting a collective view of history.
+"How We Got Here" is an experimental world history timeline using AI-generated illustrations.
+This project explores new ways to present historical events through artificial intelligence.
+While we aim for an interesting overview of human civilization, it's important to note that this is primarily an experiment and should be complemented with established historical sources for a more comprehensive understanding.

 ## Documentation